cms-jet/PFNano/README.md

 # NanoAODJMAR

-This is a [NanoAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD) framework for testing jet algorithms.
-It takes the AK8 `pat::Jets` and `reco::GenJets` from `MINIAOD`, unpacks their constituents correctly, and writes a NANOAOD flat table of their four vector, pdgid, and charge.
-This is intended for advanced development using [fastjet](http://fastjet.fr) directly.
+This is a [NanoAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD) framework for advance developments of jet algorithms.
+The current preliminary content of this development branch can be seen [here](http://algomez.web.cern.ch/algomez/testWeb/JMARNanoAODv6_106X_v00_size.html).
+This format can be used with [fastjet](http://fastjet.fr) directly.

 ## Recipe